ml-evs/git-tutorial/README.md

 for the automation of many useful checks on software, as we shall see in the [test-driven development](#test-driven-development) section.

-Each provider has its own advantages and disadvntages to consider but for our usage they are all broadly similar (and all allow unlimited private repos for free, often providing extra benefits for students
+Each provider has its own advantages and disadvantages to consider but for our usage they are all broadly similar (and all allow unlimited private repos for free, often providing extra benefits for students
 \[5\]).
 One of the useful features of distributed VCS is that you can